AlesTsurko/image_uploader/README.md

 OPTIONS:
     -b, --bind_to <ADDRESS>      127.0.0.1:8000 for ex.
-    -s, --storage_path <PATH>    Specify path where data will be stored.
-If not specified default path (./storage) will be used.
+    -s, --storage_path <PATH>    Specifies the path where to store the data.
+If not specified the default one (./storage) will be used.
 ```

 ## API